 - Verify that you have received all contents.
-There is a checklist in Section 1.02.
-Please notify your ACS supplier immediately if anything is missing. - Remove any plastic zip ties, foam pieces, or other packaging before turning on the ACS-24UHF. - The ACS-24UHF and other computer-connected cutters are not "plug and play" devices.
-Be sure to follow the installation directions carefully and make all recommended settings before operating. - Use the enclosed pen and pen holder during at least the first day of operation as you become familiar with operating the ACS-24UHF.
-Place scrap paper into the cutter and simply draw images rather than cut them.
-This will prevent possible damage to the blade, mat, and cutting strip as you learn where images will cut and the basic operating procedures. - DO NOT unplug the USB cable from your computer or from the cutter unless you first turn off the cutter.
-Doing so can cause power fluctuations that, in turn, can damage the cutter. - Always turn off the ACS-24UHF when not in use.
+There is a checklist below.
+Please notify your KNK supplier immediately if anything is missing. - Remove all foam pieces and cut the zip ties carefully before turning on the KNK. - Use the enclosed test pen as you experiment and become familiar with operating the KNK.
+Place scrap paper on the mat and simply draw shapes rather than cut them.
+This will prevent possible damage to the blade, mat, and cutting strip as you learn where shapes will cut and the basic operating procedures. - Do not unplug the USB cable from your computer or from the cutter unless you first turn off the cutter.
+Doing so can cause power fluctuations that, in turn, can damage the cutter. - Always turn off the KNK when not in use.
 Leaving the cutter turned on for extended periods of time can possibly damage the machine.

-1.02 Contents of Box
+1.02 Contents